AndyShiue/Ende-readme/README.md

 Tuple[''Type]<0> : Tuple[''Type]<1> : Tuple[''Type]<2> : Tuple[''Type]<3> ...
 ```

+In reality there are infinite hierarchies because Tuple[''Tuple[''Type]] and so on are also hierarchies.
 It sounds reasonable to say that all the universes I mentioned are so called *small* universes the type of which is `Type<ω>`.
 `Type<ω>` is special in that elements of it can inherit another one.
 `Tuple` would become a data type from `Type<ω>` to `Type<ω>` then.